AI-Empower/Empower/Datasets.md

 For math word problems, it's essential to test not only the accuracy of the solution but also the model's ability to understand the problem context.
 You can use metrics like F1-score and accuracy to evaluate performance.

+## Arithmetic Reasoning
+- MultiArith
+- AddSub
+- SingleEq

+Arithmetic reasoning tasks can be evaluated based on the model's ability to perform calculations accurately and efficiently.
+Speed and accuracy are key metrics here.

 ## Commonsense Reasoning
 - CSQA